klimatt12/Gaming/README.md

 # Datadog
 In the initial state, contains agent configuration files with the assumption the agent is running on a windows machine
 A docker image option is coming at a later date
+Instructions for creating a free trial can be found in the wiki section of this repo

 # Grafana
 Contains setup for creating all the dashboards in datadog in grafana.